 Staying positive increases your chances of finding a job, according to a recent study in Personnel Psychology.
-Feelings of positive affect relate to job outcomes, such as the number of interviews and job offers.
-Specifically, positivity influence a job seeker’s motivation and procrastination behavior, which in turn influences job-search outcomes.
-So, with unemployment at nearly 8%, try to stay positive, and hopefully, good things will come your way.
+Positive emotions relate to job outcomes, such as number of job interviews and job offers.
+Specifically, positivity influences a job seeker’s motivation and procrastination behavior, which in turn influences job-search outcomes.
+So, when facing unemployment, try to stay positive, and hopefully, good things will come your way.

-245 graduating college students searching for a full-time job completed one survey in September and a second survey in December during the on-campus recruiting season.
-Over 50 % of the participants were women, and the average age was 22.
-For the surveys, the first assessed positive/negative affect, and the second assessed procrastination, motivation, and job-search outcomes.
+In this study, 245 graduating college students searching for a full-time job completed one survey in September and a second survey in December during the on-campus recruiting season.
+For the surveys, the first assessed positive/negative affect (or emotions), and the second assessed procrastination, motivation, and job-search outcomes.

 Job seekers with a positive outlook are, unsurprisingly, more likely to persist and less likely to put off job searching.
 While a smile and a hopeful viewpoint are not a magic tonic, they do offer a better way to approach the quest for employment.